Monday 30 October 2023, at the Scottish Parliament

 He flagged up the need to better understand green-on-green issues and trade-offs, with examples such as part-year restrictions around ground-nesting birds preventing full-time jobs in peatland restoration.

-In addition, Steven highlighted the issue of crofters’ rights, and contended that our agricultural policy system needed to recompense them for any changes that they had to make in order to meet the peatland restoration objectives.
+In addition, Steven highlighted the issue of crofters’ rights, and contended that our agricultural policy system needs to recompense them for any changes that they have to make in order to meet the peatland restoration objectives.

-On biodiversity, he noted that we needed to better understand how we drove biodiversity enhancement, and he emphasised the need to really think through our targets, especially regarding species.
+On biodiversity, he noted that we need to better understand how we drove biodiversity enhancement, and he emphasised the need to really think through our targets, especially regarding species.

 Joined-up legislation and policy coherence